 Our intention: is to support families through our parenting courses and workshops and give parents tools, skills and knowledge that make a lasting positive impact/change on family life.

 Our intention: is to bring those parenting children with any kind of additional needs and our focus is on the whole family.

 Our values: we are passionate about bringing parents together and we pride ourselves on being compassionate and respectful of parents and recognise the uniqueness of every family and that we all have something of value to offer.
-As an organisation we are dedicated to work in partnership with parents, employees, volunteers and the community.
+As an organisation, we are dedicated to working in partnership with parents, employees, volunteers and the community.
 We share our wealth of knowledge with clarity, sensitivity and energy mixed with an infectious sense of fun.

 Special thanks and deep gratitude to all parents on our courses past present and future, it is with you that we have learned and grown and with you that our work continues to evolve.